The very easy way to make a small batch of mead, using only things youâre practically guaranteed to find at your local grocery store, is:

 - Wait for it to stop bubbling (from a couple weeks to months)

-- Pour carefully into other jar, leaving behind as much of the sludge at the bottom as possible
+- Pour carefully into the other jar, leaving behind as much of the sludge at the bottom as possible

 Congratulations, youâve just made your first batch of mead!
 It will probably be about 12% ABV (same as most wine), and semi-sweet, but might be a little weaker and sweeter, or stronger and dryer.
 In the former case, thereâs not much you can easily do, but in the latter case, you can add more honey.